Mikhail Kokorich: Momentus Space

 In 2017, Kokorich founded space transportation company Momentus in Santa Clara, California, and he has authored many of the company's patents.
 Momentus became one of Y Combinator's most successful alumni, winning NASA iTech Prize in 2019.
 Momentus raised privately $143 million and went public in August 2021, raising $247 million in an IPO.

 In January 2021, Momentus Space tried to go public on the NASDAQ exchange, but the IPO of Momentus Space was delayed due to a conflict with U.S. regulators: Mikhail Kokorich and Lev Hasis, being citizens of Russia, which is a "geopolitical rival", and under the U.S. national security law they are prohibited access to the technology used by Momentus, despite the fact that Kokorich is the developer of most of them.

 In January 2021, Kokorich was forced to resign as CEO and member of Momentus' board due to pressure from the U.S. Department of Defense because of his Russian nationality.

 In August 2021, the SEC accused the company and managers, including Kokorich, of misleading investors.
 Kokorich disagreed with the accusations and stated that he was a victim of the misapplication of US policy against Russian entrepreneurs.
 The new CEO of Momentus Space was succeeded by John Rood, former U.S. defense official.
+On November 25, 2024, the U.S. District Court for the District of Columbia entered a final consent judgment against Mikhail Kokorich, the former CEO of Momentus, Inc.

 Destinus

 In 2021, Kokorich moved to Switzerland and founded Destinus to develop hydrogen-powered hyperplanes - hybrids between a rocket and an airplane for cargo transportation between continents.
-Destinus is headquartered in the canton of Vaud and has offices in Munich, Madrid, and Toulouse.
 In November 2021, first prototype – "Jungfrau30" - made its maiden flight.
 The purpose of this test was to see how the hypersonic flight geometry would perform at low speeds during the critical takeoff and landing phases.
+Destinus is based in the Netherlands, but has factories in Spain, Germany, Switzerland, France, Ukraine, and the United Kingdom.
+In January, 2026 Destinus unveiled the Ruta Block 2 cruise missile.